IretonLiu/dotfiles/README.md

 # dotfiles
-A list of dotfiles for my bspwm.
+A list of dotfiles for my bspwm